 4.1.
-AML Function
+AML / Sanctions control Function

-The AML function of the AML/CFT designated entities within TBC is the executive and policy making body who is in charge of implementing the AML/CFT and sanctions policies.
-AML function, in accordance with this Policy and relevant procedures:
+The AML/Sanctions control function of the AML/CFT designated entities within TBC is the executive and policy making body who is in charge of implementing the AML/CFT and sanctions policies.
+AML/Sanctions control function, in accordance with this Policy and relevant procedures:

-Coordinates the monitoring process within the AML/CFT designated entity;

-- > Independently and with right to veto takes the decisions regarding AML/CFT matters; - > Has the right to immediately receive any information related to any transaction as well as the right on confidentiality of their information.
+- Coordinates the monitoring process within the AML/CFT designated entity; - Independently and with right to veto takes the decisions regarding AML/CFT/Sanctions matters; - Has the right to immediately receive any information related to any customer and transaction as well as the right on confidentiality of their information.

 4.2.
-Defense Lines within AML/CFT
+Defense Lines within AML/CFT/Sanctions control Function

 - 4.2.1.
-Risks related to AML/CFT is managed through three lines of defense. - 4.2.2.
-The first line of defense is ensured by all Employees of TBC, who are responsible for implementation and compliance with AML/CFT policies and procedures. - 4.2.3.
-The second line of defense TBC and Group Companies have autonomous dedicated Employees to perform AML/CFT works whose decisions regarding the topics under their responsibility may not be overridden. - 4.2.4.
+Risks related to AML/CFT/Sanctions is managed through three lines of defense. - 4.2.2.
+The first line of defense is ensured by all Employees of TBC, who are responsible for implementation and compliance with AML/CFT/Sanctions policies and procedures. - 4.2.3.
+The second line of defense TBC and Group Companies have autonomous dedicated Employees to perform AML/CFT/Sanctions control works whose decisions regarding the topics under their responsibility may not be overridden. - 4.2.4.
 The third line of defense (Internal Audit) provides objective and independent assurance.
 While the third line's key responsibility is to assess whether the first and second-line functions are operating effectively, it is charged with the duty of reporting to the Supervisory Board (Audit and/or relevant committee at the Supervisory Board), in addition to providing assurance to regulators and external auditors that the control culture across TBC is effective in its design and operation.